KimRass/warehouse/Basic Codes/Python.md

 train_pred = model.pred(train_x)
 train_acc = np.mean(train_pred == train_y)
 ```
-- `loss` : The loss function to be used.
+- `loss`: The loss function to be used.
-    - `loss="hinge" : gives a linear SVM.
+    - `loss="hinge": Give a linear SVM.
-    - `loss="log"` : gives logistic regression.
+    - `loss="log"`: Give logistic regression.
-    - `loss="perceptron"` : the linear loss used by the perceptron algorithm.
+    - `loss="perceptron"`: The linear loss used by the perceptron algorithm.
-- `penalty` : regularization term.
+- `penalty`: Regularization term.
     - `penalty="l1"`
-    - `penalty="l2"` : the standard regularizer for linear SVM models.
+    - `penalty="l2"`: The standard regularizer for linear SVM models.
-- `alpha`: constant that multiplies the regularization term.
+- `alpha`: Constant that multiplies the regularization term.
 The higher the value, the stronger the regularization.
 Also used to compute the learning rate when set to learning_rate is set to ‘optimal’.
-- max_iter` : The maximum number of passes over the training data (aka epochs).
+- max_iter`: The maximum number of passes over the training data (aka epochs).
 ## sklearn.ensemble
 ### RandomForestRegressor(), GradientBoostingRegressor(), AdaBoostRegressor()
 ```python